mschouler/aero-optim/docs/mesh.md

     All meshing parameters are described in their respective class definition (see [Developer Guide](dev_mesh.md)).

 ### NACA Base
-Meshing details relative to the basic routine reside in the `build_2dmesh()` method and its inner calls.
+Meshing details relative to this routine reside in the `build_2dmesh()` method and its inner calls.
 For instance, the `split_naca()` method describes how the naca profile should be split into its upper and lower parts.
 This is critical to the domain construction steps in `build_2dmesh()` since the trailing and leading edges may be used as construction points.

 The `build_2dmesh()` routine of the `NACABaseMesh` class also gives the possibility to mesh the boundary layer by calling `build_bl()`.
 The meshing of the boundary layer is triggered by setting `"bl"`to `true` in the `"mesh"` category of the configuration file.